vmware-tanzu-learning/shipkin-style-rules-markdownlint/README.md

     `~/.vscode/markdownlint/custom-rules/`, although it would be
     whereever you chose.

+    **Note:
-    **Note: If Visual Studio Code does not pick load or recognize the custom rules, replace the user home shortcut with an absolute path.**
+    If Visual Studio Code does not pick load or recognize the custom rules, replace the user home shortcut with an absolute path.**

 ## Usage

--   Author some markdown code in Visual Studio code, or you can open `exampleFaultyDoc.md` file to see a 'broken' file.
+1. Author some markdown code in Visual Studio code, or you can open `exampleFaultyDoc.md` file to see a 'broken' file.

--   Open *Problem View* - You can enable by navigating to *View Menu >> Problems*, or Shift+Cmd+M on Mac OSX, or Shift-Ctrl-M on Windows.
+1. Open *Problem View* - You can enable by navigating to *View Menu >> Problems*, or Shift+Cmd+M on Mac OSX, or Shift-Ctrl-M on Windows.

--   View the problem pane, click on associated problem to navigate to offense in the markdown editor.
+1. View the problem pane, click on associated problem to navigate to offense in the markdown editor.

--   Fix it.
+1. Fix it!

 ## Notes on the supplied user settings and custom rules